doubtfire-lms/docs.formatif.io/guides/developer/installation-ubuntu.md

 ---
-title: Install Doubtfire on Ubuntu
+title: Install Formatif on Ubuntu
 summary: Guides the user through an installation on Ubuntu
 authors: Justfeedme, jeevanFernandes
 ---

+# A Note on Namespaces

+Formatif is the name for a project previously named "Doubtfire".
+While all outward presenting aspects of the tool are branded as Formatif, the codebase and diagrams below may make frequent references to "Doubtfire".
+This is always refering to Formatif.

 # Automated Installation Scripts

-The automated installation scripts are the simplest way to install Doubtfire using Ubuntu as your fully-fledged development environment.
+The automated installation scripts are the simplest way to install Formatif using Ubuntu as your fully-fledged development environment.

 To begin, you will first need to clone the `doubtfire-web`, `doubtfire-api`, and `doubtfire.io` repositories.
 Before